awsdocs/aws-parallelcluster-user-guide/doc_source/aws-services.md

 AWS Identity and Access Management \(IAM\) is used within AWS ParallelCluster to provide a least privileged IAM role for Amazon EC2 for the instance that is specific to each individual cluster\.
 AWS ParallelCluster instances are given access only to the specific API calls that are required to deploy and manage the cluster\.

 With AWS Batch clusters, IAM roles are also created for the components that are involved with the Docker image building process when clusters are created\.
-These components include the Lambda functions that are allowed to add and delete Docker images to and from the Amazon ECR repository and the functions allowed to delete the Amazon S3 bucket that is created for the cluster and CodeBuild project\.
+These components include the Lambda functions that are allowed to add and delete Docker images to and from the Amazon ECR repository\.
+They also include the functions allowed to delete the Amazon S3 bucket that is created for the cluster and CodeBuild project\.
 There are also roles for AWS Batch resources, instances, and jobs\.

 For more information about IAM, see [https://aws\.amazon\.com/iam/](http://aws.amazon.com/iam/) and [https://docs\.aws\.amazon\.com/iam/](https://docs.aws.amazon.com/iam/)\.